-Even the slightest elevation for a short distance can make your muscles work harder, subsequently increasing fatigue and making you tire out faster.
+Even the SLIGHTEST elevation can make your muscles work harder, subsequently increasing fatigue and making you tire out faster.

-Due to this, it’s worth considering whether your running route involves any elevations.
+Due to this, it’s worth considering whether your 3-mile route involves any elevations.

-While elevations can improve muscle strength, stamina, and endurance, elevations are not ideal for accurately timing your runs or trying to run a set distance within a set time.
+While elevations can improve muscle strength, stamina, and endurance, elevations are not ideal for accurately timing your runs or trying to run 3 miles straight for the first time.